pkese/FsChat/README.md

 FSCHAT_CACHE="llm-cache.sqlite"
 ```

-FsChat will create and initialize a single-file SQLite database at the specified path
+FsChat will create and initialize a small single-file SQLite database at the specified path on your computer
 and start storing API responses in it.

 Each time a LLM API call with the same prompt configuration is made, FsChat will return response from cache.

 Notice that this will make your responses reproducible even if LLM random seed is not set to a fixed value.

+**Warning:** Jupyter notebook rendering may not work correctly with response caching enabled.

 ## Agent interaction